 All of that said, there's certainly a major ick factor to contend with: A big accumulation of human-associated microbes on the bathroom floor can make it appear dirtier and grimier more quickly.
 And that's certainly a reason to clean it regularly.

 Exactly how often do you need to clean your bathroom floor?

 How often your bathroom floor needs to be cleaned largely depends on who uses your bathroom, and how they use it.
-According to Cindy Inman, a housekeeping expert with more than 35 years of experience and founder of cleaning business and consultancy Ask Cindy Shop, someone who lives alone, doesn't wear shoes in their house (that they also wear outdoors), and generally keeps their bathroom tidy can vacuum and wipe down their bathroom floor with soap and water every two weeks.
+According to Cindy Inman, a housekeeping expert with more than 35 years of experience and founder of cleaning business Ask Cindy Shop, someone who lives alone, doesn't wear shoes in their house (that they also wear outdoors), and generally keeps their bathroom tidy can vacuum and wipe down their bathroom floor with soap and water every two weeks.